crozier-del/UDVD-MF-Denoising/README.md

 [![DOI](https://zenodo.org/badge/914030489.svg)](https://doi.org/10.5281/zenodo.14630448)

 ## Updates

+### 2025.04.xx
+- More input type: `.npy`
+- Support 4D dataset
+- Adjustments to the blindspot algorithm: now also blind neighboring pixel by default
+- More arguments

 ### 2025.03.31
 - Fixed `environment.yaml` to ensure proper dependency installation and environment setup.

 ## Introduction
  This set of code is a fully unsupervised framework, namely **unsupervised deep video denoiser (UDVD)**, to train denoising models using exclusively real noisy data collected from a transmission electron microscope (TEM).
 The framework enables recovery of atomic-resolution information from TEM data, potentially improving the signal-to-noise ratio (SNR) by more than an order of magnitude.

- Assuming the data has minimal correlated noise, the denoiser will take a TEM movie in `.tif` format collected from a direct electron detector and generate the denoised result as a `.npy` file, which can be further converted to other file formats.
+ Assuming the data has minimal correlated noise, the denoiser will take a TEM dataset in `.tif` or `.npy` format collected from a direct electron detector and generate the denoised result as a `.npy` file, which can be further converted to other file formats.
 It is recommended to run this denoiser on high-performance computers (hpc).
+Check with hpc staff if necessary changes to installation and running commands are needed.

 ## Usage
 ### Installation